 In the last section, let’s talk about hiring.

 Employees are a company’s most valuable resource.
 That is why when you hire someone for your remote legal practice, you’ll want them to be the top-tier talent.
+Following certain recruiting tips will ensure you hire the best of the best, but when it comes to remote legal practice, character traits are extremely important.

 Hiring for a remote law firm, however, definitely has different requirements compared to the office working law firms.